yktoo/yktoo.com/content/blog/0091/index.en.md

 I payed attention to a more contemporary piece located near the exit:
 ![](img:1.bp.blogspot.com/-QeexHxDi7jk/Tan1-XZqcNI/AAAAAAAAItc/HVmVSe4TdhI/s1600/dsc01975.picasaweb.jpg:a)

 The composition is named "Mindszenty is crucified on the crosses of the 20th century".
-It depicts Hungarian cardinal //Jozsef Mindszenty// (1892-1975), who suffered from both fascists and communists.
+It depicts Hungarian cardinal {{< fl "Jozsef Mindszenty" >}} (1892-1975), who suffered from both fascists and communists.
 That's why he is crucified on a swastika combined with a hammer-and-sickle symbol.

 That's it.
 We're done and going to the station.